-Cars, trucks, or any other motor vehicles are not permitted past the parking lot in front of the camp office.
-Vehicles must park in designated parking areas, the overflow parking area adjacent to the regular parking lot, or possibly in the mudflat area near the camp entrance.
-Absolutely NOT on the grass or side of the road, for camper safety.
+Cars, trucks, or any other motor vehicles are not permitted past the parking lot and driveway in front of the camp office.
+Vehicles must park in designated parking areas; and, absolutely NOT on the grass or side of the road, for camper safety.
 Violators will be towed at the owner's expense.
-All trailers must remain in the parking area as well in their designated area.
+All trailers must remain in the parking area in their designated area.